litterat/litterat/100DaysOfCode.md

 PEP
  - Deeper looker at defaults for Lists, Sets and other collections.
- - Possibly refactor PepDataClass to include PepDataTupleClass.
  - Investigate removing the primitive array bridge classes and replace with generated MethodHandles.
  - Look at @Field name overrides and develop some rules/errors to ensure no name conflicts.
  - Dates and timestamps.
  - Create PEP error examples and test edge cases.
  - Investigate Union class type.
- - Rename categories as Record, Union and Array.

  Schema
  - Review the schema language and look at schema annotations.